 Activity #1: Explore Amsterdam-Oost

-Spend some time wondering the streets or stop in a café for a coffee.
+Spend some time wandering the streets or stop in a café for a coffee.

 Lunch at Bulls and Dogs